awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-simple-codecommit.md

 In this step, you create the Amazon EC2 instance where you deploy a sample application\.
 As part of this process, you install the AWS CodeDeploy agent on the instance\.
 The AWS CodeDeploy agent is a software package that enables an instance to be used in AWS CodeDeploy deployments\.

+**Note**
+This tutorial provides sample steps for creating an Amazon EC2 Linux instance\.
+For sample steps to create an Amazon EC2 Windows instance, see Step 2: Create Amazon EC2 Windows Instances and Install the AWS CodeDeploy Agent in [Tutorial: Create a Simple Pipeline \(Amazon S3 Bucket\)](tutorials-simple-s3.md)\.

 **To launch an instance**

 1. Open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.